sampsyo/bril/docs/tools/ocaml.md

 opam install bril
 ```

 Thats it!
-Now, you can then include it in your [Dune][] files as `bril`, like any other ocaml library!
+Now, you can then include it in your [Dune][] files as `bril`, like any other OCaml library!

 Use
 ---